PalmSens/MethodSCRIPT_Examples/.github/ISSUE_TEMPLATE/bug_report.md

 **Used example**
 The name of the example that was used.

-**(Optional) MethodSCRIPT**
+**Used device(s)**
-The custom MethodSCRIPT used.
+The PalmSens potentiostat device and host system used.

 **Additional context**
 Add any other context about the problem here.
+It can be helpful to attach the following:
+- Custom MethodSCRIPT's
+- Communication logs
+- Example output logs